Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ----------------------------
 ----------------------------
 ### Movement action flow
- - client clicks mouse on target destination.
+ - Client clicks mouse on target destination.
- - client->server RPC, containing target destination.
+ - Client->server RPC, containing target destination.
- - anticipatory animation plays immediately on client.
+ - Anticipatory animation plays immediately on client.
- - server path-plans.
+ - Server path-plans.
  - Once path-plan is finished, server representation of entity starts updating its NetworkedTransform at 30fps.
 Graphics is on a separate GO and is connected to the networked GO via a spring, to smooth out small corrections.
- - graphics GO never passes the simulation GO; if it catches up to the sim due to a network delay, the user will see a hitch.
+ - Graphics GO never passes the simulation GO; if it catches up to the sim due to a network delay, the user will see a hitch.

 ### Navigation System